BrunoFrancesco97/SpamFilter/README.md

-Second assignment solved in "**Artificial Intelligence: Knowledge Representation and planning**" course at Ca'Foscari University, check <a href="https://github.com/BrunoFrancesco97/SpamFilter/blob/master/DOCUMENTATION/REPORT.pdf">report<a></ins> for a project explanation.
+Second assignment solved in "**Artificial Intelligence: Knowledge Representation and planning**" course at Ca'Foscari University, check the <a href="https://github.com/BrunoFrancesco97/SpamFilter/blob/master/DOCUMENTATION/REPORT.pdf">report<a></ins> for a project explanation.

 **Requirements**: